GE

 • Unlimited free family accounts

 No platform fee scales with your portfolio.
 No exit fees, no transfer-in fees, no withdrawal fees.
-The structure is designed for one thing — to undercut percentage-fee rivals at scale — and at scale it succeeds emphatically.
+The flat-fee structure is designed to undercut percentage-fee rivals at scale — and at scale it is now widening its lead.

 Worked example: £50k, 5 funds and 2 ETFs

-The £50,000 portfolio is the testing ground for whether ii's flat fee actually beats percentage rivals at the size most UK investors realistically reach.
-Assume the standard retail mix: £40,000 across five funds (typical UK index trackers and global equity funds) and £10,000 across two ETFs.
+The £50,000 portfolio is the testing ground for whether ii's flat fee beats percentage rivals at the size most UK investors realistically reach.
+Assume the standard retail mix: £40,000 across five funds and £10,000 across two ETFs.
 Six trades a year — four fund switches and two ETF top-ups.

 • ii Core: £71.88 platform fee + (6 × £3.99) = £95.82/year

-The gap widens as the funds-to-shares ratio shifts.
-Pure-funds investors lose more to percentage fees; pure-share investors with HL's new £150 share cap can actually be cheaper at HL than at ii Core.
-The cap is a real change worth modelling — for a £50,000 portfolio held entirely in ETFs and individual shares, HL's annual cost would be £150 (capped) + £13.90 dealing = £163.90, still slightly more than ii Core but close enough that frequent traders should weigh it carefully.
+But the gap shifts as the portfolio mix changes.
+Pure-funds investors lose more to percentage fees.
+Pure-share investors with HL's £150 share custody cap can actually pay less at HL than at ii Core.
+For a £50,000 portfolio entirely in ETFs and shares, HL's annual cost is £150 (capped) + dealing = roughly £164, which is still more than ii Core's £96 but close enough that trading frequency becomes the tiebreaker.
+Fidelity's £90 share cap makes it competitive for share-only portfolios at this size — £90 + (6 × £7.50) = £135, closer to ii Core than either HL or AJ Bell.

 Crossover points: when ii wins and when it loses

 Flat fees beat percentage fees once portfolios pass critical thresholds.
 Below those thresholds, percentage-fee platforms cost less.
-The 2026 fee changes shifted every crossover — here is where each one now sits.
+Here is where each crossover sits in late June 2026.

 ii Plus vs HL (0.35% on funds): breakeven at £51,394.
 Plus pays back almost immediately for fund-heavy investors over £52,000.

-For our flat-fee vs percentage-fee deep dive covering every scenario, see the full breakdown.
-The simple rule: ii wins when you hold mostly funds; the percentage platforms with their share caps win when you hold mostly individual shares and ETFs and rarely trade.
+For a comprehensive breakdown of flat-fee versus percentage-fee platforms across every portfolio scenario, see our full fee comparison.
+The simple rule: ii wins when you hold mostly funds; percentage platforms with share caps often win when you hold mostly individual shares and trade rarely.

 Worked example: £150k and £500k portfolios